phonopy/phonopy/doc/theory.rst

 Dynamical matrix
 =================

-The dynamical matrix is defined by
+In phonopy, a phase convention of dynamical matrix is used as follows:

 .. math::